chavdarajesh/improt-export-laravel/README.md

     php artisan serve

-You can now access the server at http://localhost:8000 You can open admin panel at http://localhost:8000/admin/login
+You can now access the server at http://localhost:8000 OR http://localhost/improt-export-laravel/

+You can open admin panel at http://localhost:8000/admin/login

 **TL;DR command list**